tuanchauict/system-design-books/hello-interview/raw/02-common-problems/208-tinder/208-problem-breakdowns_tinder.md

 [Cassandra](https://www.hellointerview.com/learn/system-design/deep-dives/cassandra) is a good fit as a database here.
-We can partition by swiping\_user\_id.
+We can partition by `swiping_user_id`.
 This means an access pattern to see if user A swiped on user B will be fast, because we can predictably query a single partition for that data.
 Additionally, Cassandra is extremely capable of massive writes, due to its write-optimized storage engine (CommitLog + Memtables + SSTables).
 A con of using Cassandra here is the element of eventual consistency of swipe data we inherit from using it.
 We'll discuss ways to avoid this con in later deep dives.